5 Ways to Improve Your Local SEO Strategy

 Local listings, local landing pages, and online reputation each contribute to a brand's visibility in the search engine results.
 Search engines look for location information from each of these channels to determine how relevant your business is to a customer's local search.
 Regular updates to these channels also send trust signals to search engines and customers alike.

-Here are five local marketing strategies we recommend to help reach your target audience organically:
+Here are five local search marketing strategies we recommend to help reach your target audience organically:

-Ideally, you regularly update Google Business Profile attributes.
-Be sure to keep the information about your business (like your hours of operations, address, and phone number) accurate.
-Make sure Google Maps directs users to the right place, especially if you have many locations.
+Be sure to keep the information about your business accurate, like your hours of operations, address, and phone number.
+Maps (like Google Maps and Apple Maps) should direct users to the right place, especially if you have many locations.

-For better visibility in your local area, you can post updates around offers and special announcements, too.
-Finally, syncing FAQs to your profile helps customers get the answers they need, and those questions and answers can be crawled by Google for search.
+Another tactic to help with SEO for local visibility is to post updates around offers and special announcements, too.
+And, syncing FAQs to your profile helps customers get the answers they need, and those questions and answers can be crawled by Google for search.
+To maximize your local SEO, listings management is key.

 2. Ensure your brand information is complete, accurate, and consistent everywhere